Plyometrics and Its Growing Influence in Soccer

 › Furthermore, great care must be taken with plyometric exercises in those who are recovering from severe injuries, as they can impair muscle recovery.

 The joints are subjected to constant stress during plyometric exercises.
-Therefore, we recommend that these types of sessions be carried out by qualified trainers in academies, summer camps, or similar.
+Therefore, we recommend that these types of sessions be carried out by qualified trainers in academies, soccer camps, or similar.

 If you want to experiment with plyometrics on your own, make sure to take 2 to 3-minute rests between each series to avoid the risk of injury.